Dynamically generated tilt of isocurvature fluctuations: Inflation

 We see that the tilt of the spectrum is set by the value of $\alpha$ when the relevant mode exits the horizon.
 As the modes we measure in the CMB exited the horizon around $N_*\approx-60$, then the tilt of the spectrum on large scales will be approximately $2/\kappa(N_\mathrm{tot}-60)$, where $N_\mathrm{tot}$ is the total number of $e$-folds during inflation.
-For instance, for $\kappa=\mathcal O(1)$ and $N_\mathrm{tot}-60=\mathcal O(10)$, we expect an $\mathcal O(0.1)$ blue tilt.
-However, the tilt may be larger for smaller $\kappa$ or fewer $e$-folds.
+For instance, for $\kappa=\mathcal O(1)$ and $N_\mathrm{tot}-60=\mathcal O(10)$, we expect $n_\mathrm{iso}-1=\mathcal O(0.1)$.
+While this is a modest tilt, we note that it can exceed the measured tilt of the adiabatic fluctuations in the CMB~\cite{planck_inflation}.
+For smaller $\kappa$ or fewer $e$-folds, $n_\mathrm{iso}-1$ may be larger.
 In the right plot of \figref{Pdel}, we show the primordial isocurvature spectrum [with the constant factor from late-time evolution; see \secref{density_perturbations}] for two monomial potentials.
 These are shown as a function of current momentum scale (see \appref{relic})

 The potential with small $\kappa$ yields large isocurvature fluctuations at small scales.